Fisheries Management Graduate Certificate

 Current graduate students must notify the Department of Fisheries, Wildlife & Conservation Sciences of their intention to pursue this certificate.
 Upon consultation with the certificate program coordinator, they will be given instructions regarding listing courses on their program of study and obtaining the required signature for that form.

-For more information, please see our program site, the departmental website or contact the Certificate Program Director Dr. Bruce Dugger and Graduate Program Coordinator Dr. Susie Dunham at firstname.lastname@example.org
+For more information, please see our program site, the departmental website, or contact the Certificate Program Director Dr. Bruce Dugger and Fisheries Certificate Coordinator Dr. Scarlett Arbuckle at firstname.lastname@example.org.

 Certificate Code: CG08